ai-ptd-dev/ptd-ruby-cli/docs/base/performance.md

 ## Conclusion

-The PTD approach with BasicCli demonstrates that:
+The PTD approach with TodoCli demonstrates that:

 1. **Startup time** improvements are dramatic (50-60x)
 2. **Computational** improvements are significant (2-3x)